shapesecurity/superpack-spec/README.md

 | [BSON](http://bsonspec.org/)                                         |     2353.0KB |         314.4KB | YES           | YES                 | no             |
 | [YAML](http://yaml.org/)                                             |     2444.7KB |         275.7KB | YES           | no                  | YES            |

+1. with built-in optimisations enabled
+1. with no optimisations enabled

 SuperPack is designed to